karelplanken/kde/tools_windows/vs_code_install_windows.md

 ## General Considerations

 This setup is a key part of my development environment.
-With my development environment I work currently on Windows 11.
-If you've followed the installation instructions for this environment you'll have PowerShell, Windows Terminal, WSL2 with Ubuntu, Oh My Posh, posh-git, and Docker Desktop installed by now.
+I currently work on Windows 11 in my development environment.
+If you've followed the installation instructions for this environment you'll have PowerShell, Windows Terminal, WSL 2 with Ubuntu, Oh My Posh, posh-git, and Docker Desktop installed by now.
 The instructions below finalize the setup of my development environment by adding [VS Code](https://code.visualstudio.com/) that serves as the primary editor, bridging both Windows and WSL environments.

 The goal is to have a seamless workflow where I can:
-- Develop locally or inside WSL2 with minimal friction.
+- Develop locally or inside WSL 2 with minimal friction.
 - Use consistent tooling across environments.
 - Leverage modern Python tools like uv and Ruff for performance and simplicity.
 - Integrate Git, Docker, and remote development features directly into my editor.

-This guide focuses on installing VS Code, configuring essential extensions, and setting up a modern Python development experience that works well with both Windows and WSL2.
+This guide focuses on installing VS Code, configuring essential extensions, and setting up a modern Python development experience that works well with both Windows and WSL 2.

 ## Why VS Code

-Visual Studio Code is a lightweight, extensible code editor that integrates well with WSL2, Docker, and modern Python tooling.
+Visual Studio Code is a lightweight, extensible code editor that integrates well with WSL 2, Docker, and modern Python tooling.
 It supports remote development, has a rich extension ecosystem, and is ideal for working across Windows and Linux environments.
 In this setup, VS Code serves as the central hub for editing, debugging, and managing both local and remote projects.

 ## Install VS Code on Windows